Normanton Prison (1893-1945)

 Normanton was originally settled to provide port facilities as an alternative to the Burketown port in northern Queensland.
 It was gazetted as a town in 1868.
 Although the region had been developed as a pastoral district during the 1860s for cattle, it was the discovery of gold at nearby Croydon in 1885 that saw the township boom.

 The Normanton-Croydon railway opened in 1891 and road links to the Cloncurry copper fields saw Normanton port become a gateway for the north-western region of Queensland.
-In 1888 it became the hub of the surrounding police and court district, which included the towns of Croydon, Georgetown, Cloncurry, Burketown, and encompassed the large district of Cook and Burke.
+In 1888 it had become the hub of the surrounding police and court district, which included the towns of Croydon, Georgetown, Cloncurry, Burketown, and encompassed the large district of Cook and Burke.
 Sittings of the Supreme Court were held there twice a year.

 A 9-acre area on the outskirts of town, adjacent to the hospital reserve was proclaimed a gaol reserve in 1890.
 A timber Police Goal opened during the following year.
 At the time, the town had a population of 1,251 people.

-Although initial plans for a new gaol featured a warder's residence and 24 cells, the eventual building was constructed on an unproclaimed reserve in Borck street (now Haig street) in 1892 and had just four cells.
+Although initial plans for a new gaol featured a warder's residence and 24 cells, the eventual building was constructed on an unproclaimed reserve in Borck Street (now Haig Street) in 1892 and had just four cells.
 The Police Gaol proclamation was rescinded in 1893 when the prison was proclaimed open, meaning that control passed from the police department to the prisons department, and it could hold both short and long-term prisoners, along with those awaiting trial.

 The complex contained two buildings, one being a single-storey white-ant-proof cement and corrugated iron cell block constructed during 1892-99, and a small timber and corrugated iron building formerly used as quarters for the trackers.
 The concrete and iron rails used in construction were left over from the construction of the railway.
 The walls were 20 cm thick, and the cells had iron doors.
 The gaol floor sat directly on the ground, unlike the previous timber gaol from which a prisoner had escaped after breaking through the floor.
 The corrugated-iron hipped cell roof had ventilators which kept the building cool and well ventilated in the hot summer months.